 Heat butter and oil in a large heavy-based pan.
 Add the potatoes, leek, onion, garlic and bay leaves and cook on a low heat, stirring frequently until the leeks have softened.

-Ladle into soup bowls, garnish with parsley and, if desired, some of the suggestions in Hot Tips (below).
+Ladle into soup bowls, garnish with parsley and, if desired, some of the suggestions below.
 Serve with crusty bread.

 • As well as garnishing with parsley you can also serve the soup with some crumbled blue cheese and crispy pancetta, as pictured.

 • If you prefer, use some grated aged cheddar, a spoon of creme fraiche or pan-fried speck as garnishes.